Bruno-Messias-B-S/Form-Modal/README.md

 # Form using modal

 ## | About
-<p>This is a project where I used some new stuff that I've learned in ReactJS.</p>
+<p>This is a project where I used some new stuff that I've learned in ReactJS.
+It includes a small form validation.</p>

 ## | Overview
 <img alt="Overview" src="./src/ReadMeFiles/form-reactjs.gif" />